isotoma/k8ecr/README.md

     ecr:GetDownloadUrlForLayer
     ecr:BatchGetImage
     ecr:BatchCheckLayerAvailability
+    ecr:DescribeImages

 To the IAM master and nodes role for the current cluster.
+These permissions will allow deployments to operate successfully.

 ## Pushing images

     k8ecr push REPOSITORY VERSION...

-This will log in to ECR, then push images to the remote repository with the specified versions.
+This will log in to ECR, then push images to the remote repository of the same name with the specified versions.
 For example:

     k8ecr push myimage 1.0.0 latest